chasiubun/Obsidian/2. GM Tools/5eTools Compendium & Rules/compendium/bestiary/humanoid/cult-fanatic.md

 aliases: ["Cult Fanatic"]
 ---
 # Cult Fanatic
 *Source: Monster Manual p.
-345, Tales from the Yawning Portal, Tasha's Cauldron of Everything, Journeys through the Radiant Citadel.
+345, Tales from the Yawning Portal, Mythic Odysseys of Theros, Tasha's Cauldron of Everything, Journeys through the Radiant Citadel.
 Available in the SRD.*

 Fanatics are often part of a cult's leadership, using their charisma and dogma to influence and prey on those of weak will.
 Most are interested in personal power above all else